-- Democratic Services will arrange for the petition to be reported to the next convenient meeting of the relevant Committee or Full Council. - The Chair will invite the petition organiser to address the meeting for up to 5 minutes on the subject of the petition.
-If the petition organiser is not present at the meeting the petition will fail and will not be considered. - Members may question the petition organiser and make initial comments for 5 minutes. - The relevant Committee Chair may then address the meeting for up to 5 minutes. - There shall be no vote taken on an ordinary petition.
+• Within 10 days of receipt of the petition Democratic Services will enter details of the petition on the Council's website - including the: subject matter of the petition; the date of receipt; what will happen with it; the petition organiser's contact details (unless they request that they are not made public). • The petitions website will be updated through the process of consideration of the petition to ensure that petitioners can track progress on their petition.
+Ordinary petition • Democratic Services will arrange for the petition to be reported to the next convenient meeting of the relevant Committee or full Council. • The Chair will invite the petition organiser to address the meeting for up to 5 minutes on the subject of the petition.
+If the petition organiser is not present at the meeting the petition will fail and will not be considered.
+Members may question the petition organiser and make initial comments for 5 minutes. • The relevant Committee Chair may then address the meeting for up to 5 minutes. • There shall be no vote taken on an ordinary petition.
 A member may propose that the subject matter be placed on the next convenient ordinary meeting of the relevant Committee.
-The motion shall be moved and seconded and put to the vote without discussion or debate. - If no such motion is moved or carried then Council takes no further action with the petition.
+The motion shall be moved and seconded and put to the vote without discussion or debate. • If no such motion is moved or carried then Council takes no further action with the petition.
 The petition will be referred to the relevant Director or Head of Service who will respond to the petition organiser in writing within 28 days to explain what happened at Council.

-Petitions for debate at a Council meeting

-- Democratic Services will arrange for the petition to be reported to the next convenient meeting of the relevant Committee or Full Council. - The Chair will invite the petition organiser to address the meeting for up to 5 minutes on the subject of the petition.
-If the petition organiser is not present at the meeting, the petition will fail and will not be considered. - The Mayor will invite the relevant Committee Chair to address the meeting for up to 5 minutes. - The Mayor will invite any relevant ward members to address the meeting.
-A maximum of 5 minutes in total will be allowed to hear from ward members. - The matter will then be open for a general debate in line with the usual rules of debate. - Council will, where possible, decide by resolution how to respond to the petition at the meeting.
-Council could: - take the action requested by the petition (if it has the power to do so); - not take the action requested for reasons put forward in the debate; - commission further investigation into the matter by a Committee / officers; - The petition organiser will receive written confirmation of the decision following the meeting.
+Petitions for debate at a Council meeting • Democratic Services will arrange for the petition to be reported to the next convenient meeting of the relevant Committee or Full Council. • The Chair will invite the petition organiser to address the meeting for up to 5 minutes on the subject of the petition.
+If the petition organiser is not present at the meeting, the petition will fail and will not be considered. • The Mayor will invite the relevant Committee Chair to address the meeting for up to 5 minutes. • The Mayor will invite any relevant ward members to address the meeting.
+A maximum of 5 minutes in total will be allowed to hear from ward members. • The matter will then be open for a general debate in line with the usual rules of debate.
+Council will, where possible, decide, by resolution, how to respond to the petition at the meeting.
+Council could: take the action requested by the petition (if it has the power to do so); not to take the action requested for reasons put forward in the debate; commission further investigation into the matter by a Committee / officers; • The petition organiser will receive written confirmation of the decision following the meeting.